Category Archives: Saxe-Coburg and Gotha

 Alexandrine, Painting by Franz Winterhalter, 1842; Credit – Wikipedia

-After his marriage, Ernst continued to carry on with affairs that Alexandrine accepted.
-At one point in time, Ernst had two mistresses living with him and Alexandrine.
-Ernst’s sister-in-law Queen Victoria could not understand how Alexandrine could accept this, and wrote to one of her children, “Uncle E.’s conduct is perfectly monstrous and I must blame Aunt very much.
+After his marriage, Ernst continued to have affairs that Alexandrine apparently accepted.
+At one point, Ernst had two mistresses living with him and Alexandrine.
+Ernst’s sister-in-law Queen Victoria could not understand how Alexandrine accepted this and wrote to one of her children, “Uncle E.’s conduct is perfectly monstrous and I must blame Aunt very much.
 They have not written to me yet – but when they do I shall have to write very strongly.”

-Alexandrine (in black) with the family of Alfred, Duke of Saxe-Coburg and Gotha
+Alexandrine (in black) with the family of Alfred, Duke of Saxe-Coburg and Gotha; Credit – Wikipedia

 Ernst II, Duke of Saxe-Coburg and Gotha died after a short illness at the age of 75 at Schloss Reinhardsbrunn in Coburg on August 22, 1893.
 Alexandrine survived him by eleven years, dying at Schloss Callenberg in Coburg, Duchy of Saxe-Coburg and Gotha, now in Bavaria, Germany on December 20, 1904, at the age of 84.
 She was buried in the Ducal Mausoleum in the Glockenberg Cemetery in Coburg.